IDGitHubMan/Cymatica/README.md

 Right now, there are 4 sketches:

 - Cymatica (The version built with Minim and Controlp5)
-- Cymaticav2 (The version being built with Beads and G4P)
+- Cymaticav3 (A version attempting to use Python's pyqt6)
-- Cymatica V4 (The most recent version, using Beads and hoping to get Qt working.)
+- Cymatica V4 (The most recent version, using Beads and hoping to get Qt working with Java.)
 - Spotify Test (A test of using spotify data for visualizers)

 To come: